 }

-variable in the callback and to return it in the getter.
-This can't
+One may think that it's enough to set a global ``current volume'' variable in the callback and to return it in the getter.
+This can't work because the following property is required:

-x == SIO_TO_PCT(PCT_TO_SIO(x)) /* for all x */ y == PCT_TO_SIO(SIO_TO_PCT(y)) /* for all y */So it may lead to various weired effects like the cursor stuttering around a given position, or ``+/- volume'' keyboard shortcuts not working.
-The correct implementation is to use feedback as in the above section, if that's not possible, a fake getter can be implemented as follows:
+So it may lead to various weird effects like the cursor stuttering around a given position, or ``+/- volume'' keyboard shortcuts not working.
+The correct implementation is to use feedback as in the above section.
+If that's not possible, a fake getter can be implemented as follows:

 unsigned current_pct;